-In October 1995, the PUC issued an order that rejected the request of GT&T for substantial increases in all telephone rates and temporarily reduced rates for outbound long-distance calls to certain countries.
-In most cases, the existing rates were already less than GT&T's payment obligations to foreign carriers.
-In January 1997, on an appeal by GT&T, the Guyana High Court voided the PUC's order in regard to rates and the rates were returned to the rates in existence in October 1995.
+In October 1995, the PUC issued an order that reduced rates for outbound long-distance calls to certain countries.
+In January 1997, on an appeal by GT&T, the Guyana High Court voided the PUC's order and the rates were returned to the rates in existence in October 1995.
 The lost revenue was approximately \$9.5 million for the period when the order was effective.
-GT&T initially instituted a surcharge effective May 1, 1997 to collect the lost revenue, but temporarily withdrew it when the Guyana Consumers Advisory Bureau (a non-governmental group in Guyana) instituted a suit to block it.
-The consumer advisory bureau's suit is still pending.
-Effective on October 1, 1997, GT&T put into effect a surcharge to recover the approximately \$9.5 million of lost revenues from the period of October 1995 to January 1997 pending an ultimate trial on the merits of the Consumer Advisory Bureau's suit and the Company recognized the approximately \$9.5 million of lost revenues in the third quarter of 1997.
-As of June 30, 1999, GT&T had collected approximately \$8.5 million of the lost revenues.
-The 1997 PUC Act, which has not yet come into effect, (and under a bill pending in the Guyana legislature may never come into effect), contains provisions which appear to prohibit GT&T from collecting any portion of the lost revenues which remain uncollected on the effective date of the Act and may require GT&T to refund all amounts previously collected in excess of the rates in effect on January 1, 1996.
+Effective on October 1, 1997, GT&T put into effect a surcharge to recover the approximately \$9.5 million of lost revenues from the period of October 1995 to January 1997, and the Company recognized the approximately \$9.5 million of lost revenues in the third quarter of 1997.
+In 1997 the Guyana Consumer Advisory Bureau (a non-governmental group) instituted a suit challenging GT&T's right to institute this surcharge.
+That suit is still pending.